 PGCGP’s community of planned giving and allied professionals offers amazing networking opportunities and a depth of expertise.
 As we continue to live in an increasingly virtual environment, connection and community are more important than ever.
-That is why PGCGP is thrilled to offer a networking session for members only as part of our December program.
-We’ll start with a breakout session organized by Affinity Group, and then a second breakout session organized by subject.
+That is why PGCGP is thrilled to offer a networking session for members only as part of our January program.

 You’ll have an opportunity to network with colleagues and discuss a range of topics.
 Facilitators and discussion questions will help you get the conversation started, and we will use Zoom breakout rooms so everyone can participate.
 Don’t miss this chance to connect with ideas and people that will inspire you!
 These sessions are free but advanced registration is required.

 Topic: Reflecting on 2020 - Moving Forward in 2021!

 Jonathan Tidd has been presenting his Gift Planning Quiz to audiences for many years – but this will be a first in Philadelphia!
 This session is designed to test and increase your knowledge of gift planning.
 Jon will challenge attendees with a series of questions covering the whole spectrum of gift planning issues that involve tax and/or legal implications... and provide the answers at the end of the program.
 Will you pass the test?
 Join us to find out!